Bye bye MP3: You sucked the life out of music. But vinyl is just as warped

 My reverie was broken by the retired Abbey Road engineers pouring further scorn on music download and streaming services, reserving particular ire for the MP3 encoding format.

-As you will be aware, some key MP3 patents have been allowed to expire in recent weeks, such was the apparent lack of take-up in the music world.
+As you will be aware, some key MP3 patents expired in recent weeks.
 Good riddance?

 To give it credit, MP3 was useful in making digital music more portable and less reliant on playback devices with fragile moving parts.
 But it was always a compromise to fool your ear, rather like FM radio: you're not getting the whole sound and, despite the initial claims that sensible compression settings only discard inaudible frequencies, you do notice the difference.